John the Lydian: Life and career

-He was born in 490 AD at Philadelphia in Lydia, whence his cognomen "Lydus".
+He was born in AD 490 at Philadelphia in Lydia, whence his cognomen "Lydus".
 At an early age he set out to seek his fortune in Constantinople, and held high court and state offices in the praetorian prefecture of the East under Anastasius and Justinian.
 Around 543, Lydus was appointed to a chair of Latin language and literature at an institute of higher education of Constantinople.
 In 552, he lost Justinian's favour and was dismissed.
 The date of his death is not known, but he was probably alive during the early years of Justin II (reigned 565–578).

 Literary work

 During his retirement he occupied himself in the compilation of works on the antiquities of Rome, three of which have been preserved: